rarisenpai/ai-memory-sdk/README.md

 2. Install: `pip install ai-memory-sdk`

 ### Usage: Generic Memory Blocks
-Save conversation histories and let the subconscious agent update any blocks you define (human, summary, policies, history, study_guide, ...).
-Retrieve learned blocks and plug them into your system prompts.
+Leverage Letta's memory block system to maintain persistent, evolving memory.
+Define blocks (human, summary, policies, history, study_guide, ...) with custom labels and descriptions.
+As you send messages, the Letta agent updates relevant blocks based on their descriptions.
+Retrieve blocks and inject them into your system prompts for context-aware interactions.

 **Example:** Create a basic OpenAI `gpt-4o-mini` chat agent with subject‑scoped memory